Kentucky Lease Termination Notice Forms

 Download: PDF | Word

-A Kentucky 10 Day Notice to Vacate form is a legal letter written by either party to terminate a tenancy after the written lease expires.
-This legal letter is used in cities and counties that have enacted the Kentucky Uniform Residential Landlord and Tenant Act.
-The notice is provided at least ten (10) calendar days before the end date specified in the letter.
+A Kentucky 10 Day Notice To Vacate terminates a tenancy that is operating on an expired lease.
+This form of notice is used in cities and counties which have enacted the Kentucky Uniform Residential Landlord and Tenant Act.
+The non-terminating party much receive notice at least ten (10) calendar days before the date of termination.

-When sending the notice electronically or by registered or certified mail, add three (3) calendar days to the notice period to account for variability in post office delivery times.
+When sending a notice by mail, add three (3) calendar days to the notice period to account for variability in post office delivery times.

 Kentucky Uniform Residential Landlord and Tenant Act

-The following 4 counties and 15 cities have enacted the Uniform Residential Landlord and Tenant Act (URLTA):
+The following four counties and 15 cities have enacted Kentucky’s Uniform Residential Landlord and Tenant Act (URLTA):

 Counties: